expipiplus1/vulkan/readme.md

 This package requires GHC 8.0 or higher due to the use of the `DuplicateRecordFields` and `Strict` language extensions.

-I highly recommend compiling with `-O0` at the moment as compiling with optimizations leads to huge compile times.

 ## Current Status

 All the core Vulkan functionality is here.